 What does account verification have to do with open finance?

-With this movement, data sharing becomes much more fluid, including basic data such as whether or not the user owns a certain bank account.
-So, provided the user consents, verifying whether a particular bank account belongs to the user can be done automatically, via an API, in a matter of seconds.
+Thanks to open finance, data sharing becomes much more fluid, including basic information such as whether or not the user owns a certain bank account.
+So, after the user provides its consent, verifying whether a particular bank account belongs to the user can be done automatically, in a matter of seconds.
 All this without depending on any further authorization from the financial institution.

 Open finance is basically a model that allows the user to be the owner of their own financial data and decide with whom they want to share it with – instead of it being tied up with the financial institution where it is hosted.